Chris1nexus/carlo/README.md

 Carla-simulator defines its coordinate frame as LEFT-HANDED:

-..
-X is forward
+...X is forward
-..
-Y is right
+...Y is right
-..
-Z is up
+...Z is up

 To define a sensor setup
 proceed by creating a SimulationCfg object, and then adding new sensors to it